 Where is Sedona’s Chapel of the Holy Cross?

-The Chapel if located just southeast of downtown Sedona on Chapel Road the comes directly off Highway 17.
+The Chapel is located just southeast of downtown Sedona on Chapel Road directly off Highway 17.

 The Chapel is free to visit but tips for drivers of the golf carts are welcomed as are donations inside the Chapel.